unional/typescript-blackbook/pages/typings/functions.md

 - Type the event handler, not the callback.

   > Why?
 Provides better code completion.
+  > This can be removed when <https://github.com/Microsoft/TypeScript/issues/8134> lands.

   ```ts
   // Bad
   export interface MyEventCallback {